kiongxiangyi/bauteilpruefung-frontend/README.md

 ├── node_modules/ # Dependencies
 ├── public/
-│ ├── pictures/ # Logo and inspected components' pictures
+│ ├── pictures/ # All the pictures used in the app such as logo, home button and components for inspection
 │ ├── index.html
 ├── src/
 │ ├── components/
 │ │ ├── Header/
-│ │ │ ├── Header.js # Header with Home-Button
+│ │ │ ├── Header.js # Header with title of the app and home button
 │ │ │ ├── index.js
 │ │ ├── Image/
-│ │ │ ├── ImageModal.js # To enlarge the image of inspected component in Results page
+│ │ │ ├── ImageModal.js # Image enlargement upon image click.
+It is used in the Results page
 │ │ │ ├── index.js
 │ │ ├── Table/
-│ │ │ ├── SelectRow.js # Selection of inspection results "okay" or "not okay" for rows
+│ │ │ ├── SelectRow.js # Selection of "i.O" (okay) or "n.i.O" (not okay) for the column "Bewertung" (evaluation) in each row of a table.
+If the measurement feature of a row has no value input, then these selections are provided and shown in the row of the table.
-│ │ │ ├── TableAuftragPruefdaten.js # Table of the inspected results
+│ │ │ ├── TableAuftragPruefdaten.js # This is the table shown in final page.
+Tt shows all the measurement data of the inspection of a component done by users.
-│ │ │ ├── TableAuftragPruefpositionen.js # Table for input measurements
+│ │ │ ├── TableAuftragPruefpositionen.js # This is the table shown in second page.
+It shows all the measurement features of the inspected component.
+Users have to fill in the "IST-Wert" (actual value) in this table.
-│ │ ├── UI/ # Styling of UI components
+│ │ ├── UI/ # Styling of common UI components using styled-components
-│ │ │ ├── Button.js
+│ │ │ ├── Button.js # There are three styles of button: small, medium and big
 │ │ │ ├── NumberInput.js
 │ │ │ ├── SelectMenu.js
 │ │ │ ├── Table.js